RainbowRedux/RainbowSixFileConverters/README.md

 ## Discord
 If you'd like to follow this project or help out, please join the discord channel at https://discord.gg/YygR4S8

+Discussions of other projects related to older RSE games is also welcome.

 ## Packages
 This project consists of several python packages.